secureworks/aristotle/docs/BETTER.rst

        There is no distinction of type, function, layer, etc.

-       Since it is generally assumed in this application, Internet Protocol (IP) is not included unless it is specified in the rule (e.g. ``alert ip ...``)
+       Since it is generally assumed in this context, Internet Protocol (IP) is not included unless it is specified in the rule (e.g. ``alert ip ...``)

        The protocol “tls” includes SSL; there should not be a bifurcation having SSL and TLS.
    * - **attack_target**